DamingoNdiwa/BayesianODE-PriorImpactAssessment/README.md

 #### Prior_samples
 The subfolder contains scripts for sampling from prior distributions.
 Running these scripts on the HPC is preferable as they take longer.
 OR use the script `sample_batches.py` for batch sampling to reduce execution time.

+## Scripts
+The script `example_diagnostics.py` demonstrates how to perform Geweke diagnostics to check for model convergence.
+The script requires uploading posterior samples and specifying the model (SEIR or Lotka-Volterra).
+Also, `utils_diagnostics.py` has a  function used by `example_diagnostics.py`.